stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 WfExS       | Workflow    | \[[Fernández 2023a]\]  |  \[[Fernández 2023b]\]  |
 Sapporo     | Workflow    | \[[Suetake 2023b]\]    |  \[[Ohta 2023]\]        |
 Autosubmit  | Workflow    | \[[Beltrán 2023]\]     |  \[[Kinoshita 2023]\]   |

+_**Table 1**: **Workflow Run Crate implementations**.
+Summary of each WRROC implementation, together with the profiles it implements, the latest software citation and an example crate of its application.
+Runcrate is a toolkit that converts CWLProv ROs to Provenance Run Crates, while the others are WMS._

 </div>